 For many years now, British schools and universities have been attracting hundreds of thousands of EU and international students.
 Whilst many students are able to provide for themselves, others may be in need of some financial help.

 The British government and the decentralised administrations of Scotland, Wales and Northern Ireland, as well as other British organisations, offer some scholarships and other kinds of financial assistance.
 It is important to research your options early on; demand for scholarships is high and there is often a selection process so early application is recommended.

-Tips can be found on our Study UK, Discover You website for making your money go further whilst studying, including information on student discounts and cost of living.
+Tips can be found on our Study UK website for making your money go further whilst studying, including information on student discounts and cost of living.